KrashKartMedia/wordcamp-talks/README.md

 # WordCamp Talks
 A plugin that displays your WordCamp Talks on your WordPress Blog.
+Simply install and click on WordCamp Talks in the Left Nav menu.
+Add a new talk.
+Don't forget the metabox down at the bottom.
+Preview the talk, below the content you should see 3 links.
+Use the shortcodes if you want to.

 ## Installation - WordPress Dashboard
 1. Download plugin